 The performance of the disk system depends on kinematics speed of the HDD.
 Mechanical moving details for the present remain the slowest link in a chain of data transfer from the magnetic surface of a disk to the computer random access memory.
 The most durational phases in data reading/data recording operations are:

 - Search for the track and reading out the several servo marks for exact positioning of a magnetic head on the track containing required sector.

 - Waiting for disk turning by the angle necessary for accessing the sector of identified track (half of turn of a magnetic disk at average).

-- Average access time (the result of dividing the time required for a series of readings of the casual sector by the number of read sectors).
+- Average access time (the result of dividing the time required for a series of readings of the casual sector by the number of reading sectors).

-- Average read speed (the number of sectors, read out consecutively from magnetic disk surface for a certain period).
+- Average read speed (the number of sectors, read out consecutively from magnetic disk surface for a specified period).

 - Buffered read speed (speed of information exchange between the controller of the motherboard and the hard drive controller).

-- Steady read speed (the most frequently repeating speed at the consecutive reading of identical information blocks).
+- Steady read speed (the most frequently repeating speed at the consecutive reading of same information blocks).

 Transition to the adjacent cylinder also requires time (standard value is 2-4 milliseconds).
-Taking it into account, the first sector of the first track of the next cylinder is shifted relative to the last sector of the last track of the previous cylinder.
+With this in mind, the first sector of the first track of the next cylinder shifted about the last sector of the last track of the previous cylinder.
 It allows lowering losses of time for waiting for the moment when the required sector will appear under the head in the mode of continuous reading of files.
-From the point of view of a read speed, the linear positioning of the sectors belonging to one file is the most efficient; therefore it is necessary to do a periodical file system defragmentation in order to completely realize the potential of the disk drive.
+From a read speed, the linear positioning of the sectors belonging to one file is the most efficient; therefore it is necessary to do a periodical file system defragmentation to completely realize the potential of the disk drive.